-Exclusive - Russia appears to deliver more turbines to Crimea: Reuters witnesses
+Exclusive: Russia appears to deliver more turbines to Crimea - Reuters witnesses

 Taman, in southern Russia, is not subject to sanctions.

-On Wednesday, Yashar Azad, a spokesman for Siemens at its Bavarian headquarters, said the company was still trying to establish all the facts, including the location of the two other turbines and had nothing to add to its previous statements.
+On Wednesday, Yashar Azad, a spokesman for Siemens at its Bavarian headquarters, said the company was still trying to establish all the facts, including the location of the two other turbines, and had nothing to add to its previous statements.

 Technopromexport, the Russian state company building the Crimean power plants, and Russia's energy ministry, declined to comment.